nothke/IndentedDialogueParser/README.md

 - You MUST not have 2 or more indentations more between following lines.
 Parsing requires this;
 - Multiline text editing is currently not supported, but you can use '\n' character for a new line;
 - Make sure you don't have empty sections between or after tree identifiers.
 This will return a "Tree is defined, but no dialogue found" error and parsing will fail.
+- Files without tree identifiers will not be parsed

 ## Parsing in Unity
 Dialogues are parsed from text files into a DialogueForest object.
 This is done as simply as calling: